Dionysos (French band)

-Dionysos is a French rock band formed in 1993 in Valence, Drôme; they formed at their lycée.
-They perform songs in both French and English, and have released six studio albums.
-They are well known in France for their surrealism and eccentricity.
+Dionysos is a French pop band that originated in Valence, Drôme, in 1993; their formation took place at their lycée.
+The group presents songs in both French and English and has produced six studio albums.
+They are particularly recognized in France for their surrealism and eccentricity.

-Their first album, Happening Songs, was self-produced and with entirely English lyrics.
-With their second album The sun is blue like eggs in Winter (also self-produced) Babet became a member.
-In 1999, they signed to a major label (the now defunct Trema) and released Haïku which brought the band in to the public eye, mainly thanks to the success of the single "Coccinelle".
+Their debut album, Happening Songs, was entirely self-produced and featured lyrics exclusively in English.
+With their subsequent album The sun is blue like eggs in Winter (also self-produced), Babet joined the band.
+In 1999, they signed a deal with a major label (the now defunct Trema) and released Haïku, which propelled them into the public eye, largely owing to the success of the single "Coccinelle."

 The name of the band comes from the ancient Greek god Dionysus, which in French is Dionysos.

+Musical Style and Instrumentation

+Dionysos is generally categorized as a French Alternative Pop-Rock band, though their sound is notably characterized by an eclectic integration of elements from Folk, Indie Pop, and often cinematic scores.
+Their musical profile is heavily defined by their unusual instrumentation, which extends beyond the standard rock quartet to include instruments such as the ukulele, theremin, banjo, glockenspiel, and musical saw.
+This diverse sonic palette is instrumental in generating the surreal, theatrical atmosphere that complements the band's fantastical and eccentric lyrical themes, which are delivered in both French and English.

 Influences

-There are strong non-musical influences from Tim Burton and Roald Dahl.
-A lot of the songs are surreal and many feature nonsense lyrics (for example "Surfin Frog").
-The albums Monsters in Love and La mécanique du cœur are set in a surreal world full of whimsical monsters and other fantastic characters which Mathias Malzieu has used as a setting for two original comic books.
-Joann Sfar illustrated the cover art for the comic books as well as the two albums.
-Sfar's eccentric and humorous brand of fantasy fiction as displayed in the Donjon comic books lends itself easily to the band's fantasy-humor albums.
+There are evident non-musical influences drawn from Tim Burton and Roald Dahl.
+Many of the songs carry a surreal quality, with a significant number featuring nonsense lyrics, such as the track "Surfin Frog."
+The albums Monsters in Love and La mécanique du cœur are situated in a fantastical world teeming with whimsical monsters and other extraordinary characters.
+This unique setting has been utilized by Mathias Malzieu as the backdrop for two original comic books.
+The cover art for these comic books, as well as for the two albums, was illustrated by Joann Sfar.
+Sfar's distinct and comical style of fantasy fiction, as showcased in the Donjon comic books, seamlessly aligns with the band's humor-infused fantasy albums.

-The lead singer, Mathias Malzieu, is also working on other projects such as the career of Olivia Ruiz (his partner), and his other hobby : writing (published 4 books in 2002, 2005, 2007 and 2011).
+The lead singer, Mathias Malzieu, is also working on other projects such as the career of Olivia Ruiz (his partner from 2005 to 2011), and his other hobby : writing (published 4 books in 2002, 2005, 2007 and 2011).
 His second book is based on the same world as the album Monsters in Love, his third book on the same world as the album La mécanique du cœur.
 In the same way, there will be connections between his fourth book, Métamorphose en bord du ciel, but not to the same extent as La mécanique du cœur.